kotleni/meowtg/README.md

 * venv install and run scripts

 ### Plugins
-This repo contains all default plugins in <a href="https://github.com/kotleni/meowtg/tree/master/plugins">plugins/</a> folder.
+This repo contains all default plugins in <a href="https://github.com/kotleni/meowtg/tree/master/plugins">plugins/</a> folder.<br>
 Also default .pkg manager use this repository: <a href='https://github.com/kotleni/meowtg-plugins'>kotleni/meowtg-plugins</a>.
 But you can write any plugins by-self, at this time project haven't documentation for it.